MeteoSwiss/opendata-forecast-data/README.md

 ### 2.3 Accessing Forecast Data

-The user can access the forecast model data from the last 24 hours.
-Data older than 24 hours is no longer available.
-The data in each collection is described in the [table](###2.1-model-specification) above.
+Users can access forecast model data from the last **24 hours**.
+Data older than this is no longer available.
+The data in each collection is described in the [Model Specification table](###2.1-model-specification).

 #### 2.3.1 Volume of the Forecast Data